Our aim is 100% solar and renewable electricity

 The Covid pandemic and soaring energy costs meant that the demand for solar panels and batteries rocketed making it much more difficult to get equipment to install, but despite this in 2022 we installed a further 14.4 kWp of generation on 2 of our largest properties bringing our total generation capacity to 23.1 kWp of solar panels.
 In an average year these should generate around 20,000kWh per year.
 To put that in perspective, that’s enough to power 5 average houses on 100% sunshine!

-Currently the average UK solar PV system is 3.5 kWp and has no battery storage so we are going the extra mile to de-carbonise our own useage and also help others by pushing solar energy back to the grid in the summer months when we generate far more than we can use ourselves.
+Currently the average UK solar PV system is 3.5 kWp and has no battery storage so we are going the extra mile to de-carbonise our own useage.
+In summer some of our houses actually generate more electric than they use and become net exporters by pushing solar energy back to the grid.
 This means that other customers can benefit from our excess solar energy, saving even more CO2.